-Council sought community feedback on a Draft Precinct Plan for Huntingdale and immediately surrounding areas, until 26 September 2019.
+Council is seeking further community feedback on a Draft Precinct Plan for Huntingdale and immediately surrounding areas, until Friday 13 March 2020.
 This is a transformative, long term vision outlining opportunities to revitalise Huntingdale.

 Council, in collaboration with PriceWaterhouseCoopers Consulting, have developed a draft Precinct Plan for the Huntingdale Neighbourhood Centre and surrounding industrial and residential properties.
 This draft Plan sets out a clear, transformative vision for the future growth and development of the Huntingdale Neighbourhood Centre, one of the key areas in the Monash National Employment and Innovation Cluster (MNEIC), and the recently announced Suburban Rail Loop project.

 This draft Plan proposes:

 - greatly expanded employment and innovation roles, along with increased residential densities